Ballard High School

 As the oldest high school in Seattle, Ballard High School has a proud tradition of excellence.
 The Ballard High School Foundation is comprised of proud graduates of Ballard High School and our supporters.

 Past projects funded by the Ballard High School Foundation include the Greenhouse, the Earl Kelly Performing Arts Center Sound System, the Ballard High School Library, the Orre Nobles Art Collection, Athletic Supplies, Music Supplies and the Henry Bendele Strength Facility.
-Current projects including the Ballard High School Foundation Golden Beaver Scholarships include an Endowment and the GAINS Project to assist struggling students.
+Current projects include the Ballard High School Foundation Golden Beaver Scholarships.

 For Ballard High School Foundation upcoming events visit the Alumni page and for additional information about the Foundation also visit the Ballard High School Foundation Website or contact Executive Director, Dick Lee at rjlee@seattleschools.org